MickeyKay/better-font-awesome-library/README.md

 #### $args['release_data_provider'] ####

 (callable|null) Optional callable that returns an already-resolved release array or BFAL release record.
+An exact empty array indicates that no local candidate is currently available.
 Providers used by normal getters must not perform remote I/O.

 #### $args['release_data_refresh_callback'] ####